 They will choose ultimately what their fate is.

-It's not gonna be Donald Trump.
+It's not going to be Donald Trump.

-And you know, this is something that the country dealt with in World War II, the war that my dad fought in.
+And, you know, this is something that the country dealt with in World War II, the war that my dad fought in.

-If you think back after Pearl Harbor, and you think back America's involvement in Europe, which I think we got in a little later than we should, my own personal opinion.
+If you think back after Pearl Harbor and you think back America's involvement in Europe, which I think we got in a little later than we should, my own personal opinion.

 I don't think there was a lot of support for it.

-And And Winston Churchill rightly was begging the United States because they needed our help.
+And Winston Churchill rightly was begging the United States because they needed our help.

 The world needed our help to defeat fascism and Nazism.